 5. Tomato salsa

-Best version: At my dad’s house, many years ago, when I had my first taste of homemade salsa.
-It was a revelation to realize it didn’t have to come out of a jar.
-And I still remember how good it was.
+Best version: The one I had many years ago in my dad’s kitchen.
+It was my first time tasting homemade salsa, and a revelation to realize it didn’t have to come out of a jar.
+I still remember how good it was.
+(Thanks, dad.)

-Second best version: Any batch I’ve made since – just tomatoes, red onion, cilantro, lime juice, garlic, and salt.
-It’s a pain dicing the tomatoes so tiny, but it’s a million times better than store-bought.
+Second best version: Any batch I’ve made since—just tomatoes, cilantro, lime juice, garlic, and salt (here’s my recipe).
+It’s a pain dicing the tomatoes so tiny, but the resulting salsa is a million times better than store-bought.
 A thousand million.

 6. Saved for the rest of the year

-Best version: Oven-dried tomatoes, which we enjoy mostly on pizza, but also on sandwiches, and thrown into soups, stews, braises – anything simmering on the stovetop.
-(Here’s my recipe for oven-dried tomatoes.)
+Best version: On the rare occasion that I find myself with more tomatoes than I can eat, I make Oven-Dried Tomatoes, which we enjoy mostly on pizza, but also on sandwiches and thrown into soups, stews, braises—anything simmering on the stovetop.

 Second best version: Chopped in the food processor, then frozen.
 Waaay faster than oven-drying, especially since I don’t bother to peel the tomatoes.
-Then I use them for salsa, or to toss into soups, stews, and sauces.
+I freeze the chunky puree in one- or two-cup portions, then use it for salsa, or to toss into soups, stews, and sauces.
+It’s awfully nice, in the middle of February, to enjoy summer tomato salsa on your burrito.

 What about green tomatoes, you say?
-Last year, I conjured my grandmother and pickled a few.
+A few years ago, I conjured my grandmother and made Pickled Green Tomatoes.
 They were awesome.
-I’ll be doing it again this year – but that’s another post for another day, when tomato season, sadly, comes to a close.
+I’ll be doing it again this year—but that’s a recipe for another day, when tomato season, sadly, comes to a close.